amorychambers/ci-ms4-django/README.md

 25. Remove the DISABLE_COLLECTSTATIC variable from Config Vars as now upon deployment the app should collect static files from the S3 bucket

+26. Create a new folder in your S3 bucket called 'media'.
+In this folder, upload all of the files from the media folder; remember to click permissions and add public read access before uploading

 ## Acknowledgements